South Sudan, Sustainable Development through improved Local Governance

 Project code: 11448.23.SS

-The SDLG South Sudan Water project aims to achieve a more sustainable future for the communities of Bor County and Bor Municipality through improved resilience to floods and other climate-related hazards and natural disasters.
+The SDLG South Sudan Water project aims to support a more sustainable future for the communities of Bor County and Bor Municipality by improving their resilience to floods and other climate-related hazards.

 Objective